lambert/MAL/docs/bait/other/README.md

 ## Northern Spider fly patterns

-- The Black ad Peacock spider
+- The Black and Peacock spider